-So the ability to do, you know, your countdown timers for your intros and outros of your live stream all from this video clip section as well.
-So that is feature number two that I wanted to talk about.
+The ability to do, you know, your countdown timers for your intros and outros of your live stream all from this video clip section as well.
+That is feature number two that I wanted to talk about.
 Now, feature number three, screen sharing.

 You’re able to deliver content really efficiently.
 And you can present information in so many ways.
 You can present information by tutorials and sharing your screen.
 You can present information by showing like a keynote or PowerPoint presentation.
 Once again, sharing your screen.

 And this is a feature that you get within StreamYard.
-So let me show you how easy it is to within a StreamYard.
+Let me show you how easy it is to within a StreamYard.
 Now, once you’ve logged in to StreamYard, it’s this option at the bottom here, right?

 You can also choose between an application windows, or if you just want a specific application to show, you can do that as well.
 I’m going to go ahead and open an application or you can just share a tab as well.

-So if you’ve got multiple tabs open, you can share a particular tab if it is open.
-So I’m going to go share entire screen and it’s as easy as selecting the screen that I want to share.
+If you’ve got multiple tabs open, you can share a particular tab if it is open.
+I’m going to go share entire screen and it’s as easy as selecting the screen that I want to share.
 Clicking share, and there’s a lot going on on my screen right now.

 And then you can see the entire screen.
 And I’ve got all of my Ecamm overlays and things here, but you can imagine that if you were just going through a presentation, you would walk through the presentation, or if you’re on keynote, you could simply just go to I think it’s play in the play in window and then you’ll be able to see just that section.

-So that’s how you would share your screen, completely underutilised feature of StreamYard.
+That’s how you would share your screen, completely underutilised feature of StreamYard.
 And a great way of actually, you know, creating and sharing content in my view.
-So that’s how you would share a screen.
+That’s how you would share a screen.

 You know when it comes to screen sharing as well, the other cool thing that I like about it is that, let me add myself to the stream and let me remove myself from here.
-So you’re not seeing double of me.
+You’re not seeing double of me.

 And then I’ve got the screen on the right-hand side.
 Alternatively, I can also switch it so that it’s full screen and I’m completely out of it.
 If I have a guest on the actual StreamYard live stream with me, we can both be on screen while looking at a screen as well.

-So it’s really versatile and it really is a great way of being able to deliver content.
-So absolutely love the feature to share your screen, highly recommend.
+It’s really versatile and it really is a great way of being able to deliver content.
+Absolutely love the feature to share your screen, highly recommend.
 It’s great, and it’s kind of like a quick hacky way of producing content really quickly.

 It’s like here, let me show you a tutorial of how to use StreamYard and share your screen.
-So that’s a great feature that I absolutely love.
+That’s a great feature that I absolutely love.
 Now, let’s talk about my next favourite feature.
-So the next favourite feature that I have is overlays, right?
+The next favourite feature that I have is overlays, right?

-So overlays are a little bit misunderstood and probably extremely underutilised.
+Overlays are a little bit misunderstood and probably extremely underutilised.
 I absolutely love having overlays and StreamYard makes it really easy.
 Let me show you how.
-So back over here, actually, I’m going to remove myself because I’m already on the screen.
+Back over here, actually, I’m going to remove myself because I’m already on the screen.
 I’m going to stop sharing the screen and remove that.

 Okay.
-So if you have a look in StreamYard in the overlay section here, right?
-So people’s tend to think that overlays are just your lower third.
-So all they are is, you know, your lower third or a basic graphic, but overlays are so much more than that.
+If you have a look in StreamYard in the overlay section here, right?
+People’s tend to think that overlays are just your lower third.
+All they are is, you know, your lower third or a basic graphic, but overlays are so much more than that.

 Overlays are a really great and easy way of adding visuals to your actual live stream.
-So, you know, I’ve created this overlay where I’m now all of a sudden I’m inside a computer in your computer.
+I’ve created this overlay where I’m now all of a sudden I’m inside a computer in your computer.

 There’s a bit of inception.
 You can also use overlays to have teaching points or to communicate messages during your live stream.
 It’s such a simple way, but such an effective way of adding visuals and, you know, teaching points and just another way of communicating during your live stream and to break it up from just being a talking head video like you see here.

-So my next favourite hack, well, current favourite hack is definitely overlays and they’re incredibly easy to add.
-So once again, link in the description, I’ve got a tutorial that shows you how to create your own overlays using Canva.
+My next favourite hack, well, current favourite hack is definitely overlays and they’re incredibly easy to add.
+Once again, link in the description, I’ve got a tutorial that shows you how to create your own overlays using Canva.

 And I also just absolutely love being able to add overlays.
 And I really want you to start thinking of overlays beyond just, you know, being a lower third with your name on it.
 But, you know, in being something that can have a teaching point on the screen or emphasizing a key idea or emphasizing a point, so overlays are such a great way of levelling up your live streams and completely underutilised.